Postmodern dance: Influences

-Characteristics of Postmodern Dance
+Characteristics

 Major characteristics of postmodern dance of the 1960s and 1970s can be attributed to its goals of questioning the process behind and reasons for dance-making while simultaneously challenging the expectations of the audience.
 Many dancemakers employed improvisation, spontaneous determination, and chance to create their works, instead of rigid choreography.
 In order to demystify and draw attention away from technique-driven dance, pedestrian movement was also employed to include everyday and casual postures.
 In some cases, choreographers cast non-trained dancers.
 Furthermore, movement was no longer bound to the tempo created by accompanying music, but to actual time.
 One dance artist, Yvonne Rainer, did not inflect her phrasing, which had the effect of flattening the amount of time passing as dynamics no longer had a role to play between time and dance.

-Evolution of Postmodern Dance
+Evolution

 Early postmodern dance

 The earliest usage of the term "postmodern" in dance was in the early 1960s.
 During the formative years of the performance art, the only defining characteristic was the participants' rejection of its predecessor, modern dance.
 The pioneer choreographers utilized unconventional methods, such as chance procedures and improvisation.
 Chance procedure, also known as dance by chance, is a method of choreography "based on the idea that there are no prescribed movement materials or orders for a series of actions."
 This means that the chance methods, which could be the toss of a coin, determine the movements rather than the choreographer.
 Dance by chance was not a distinctly postmodern method – it was first used by modern dancer and choreographer Merce Cunningham.
 Thus, despite their adamant rejection of their predecessors, many early postmodern choreographers embraced the techniques of modern and classical ballet.